dsatt30/DannySatterthwaiteCSDSPortfolio/index.md

 title: Home
 ---

-# Welcome to My Portfolio of Projects Completed During My M.S. in Complex Systems & Data Science at UVM
+# Welcome to My Portfolio of Projects Completed During My M.S. in Complex Systems & Data Science at The University of Vermont

 Each project typically includes a code repo, write-up, and presentation.